abhaanisha/Head-Gesture-Recognition-System/report.md

 ## 9. Conclusions & Limitations

 ### Conclusions

-The project successfully demonstrates the feasibility of a high-precision, head-mounted Human Activity Recognition (HAR) system using Edge AI.
-By leveraging the **dual-IMU Master-Slave architecture**, we achieved 12-axis spatial redundancy, which proved critical in distinguishing between intentional head gestures and random motion noise.
+This project successfully demonstrates the feasibility of a high-precision, head-mounted Human Activity Recognition (HAR) system using Edge AI.
+By leveraging the **dual-IMU Master-Slave architecture**, we achieved 12-axis spatial redundancy — a design choice that proved critical in distinguishing intentional head gestures from random motion noise.

-Key outcomes include:
-*   **Edge Autonomy:** The system performs 100% of its inference on-device, ensuring zero cloud dependency, low latency (<250ms feedback loop), and maximum user privacy.
-*   **Model Optimization:** Our comparative study proved that while 1D-CNNs offer superior temporal pattern recognition, a **Decision Tree Classifier** provided the most efficient balance of 100% accuracy and near-zero CPU/Memory utilization for the target hardware.
-*   **Integrated Ecosystem:** Beyond the model, we developed a full assistive environment, integrating real-time local feedback (OLED/Buzzer) with remote caregiver monitoring via Streamlit and mobile notifications.
+The system performs 100% of its inference entirely on-device, ensuring zero cloud dependency, a feedback latency under 250 ms, and strong user privacy.
+Our comparative study showed that while 1D-CNNs offer superior temporal pattern recognition, the **Decision Tree Classifier** provided the best balance of 100% accuracy and near-zero CPU/memory utilization for the target hardware.
+Beyond the model itself, the project delivers a full assistive ecosystem integrating real-time local feedback (OLED and buzzer) with remote caregiver monitoring via a Streamlit dashboard and mobile push notifications.

 ### Limitations
 Despite the successful prototype, several technical and practical limitations were identified: